 If you are reading this, you are likely a well-meaning person who wants to treat trans and gender-non-binary folks with respect, and facilitate the inclusion of folks of all genders in your community.
 In which case, here are some important things to consider: 1.
 A few key concepts (I won’t assume everyone reading is… Continue reading How to Actually Include Folks of All Genders

 Liminal people Ever since I read Excommunicate Me from the Church of Social Justice — and then, a few weeks later, I’m a Transwoman, I Am in the Closet, I Am Not Coming Out — I’ve been thinking about how we treat liminal people in activist communities.
 Liminal people: those who are still becoming.
-Trans and… Continue reading On Resources and Liminal Kindness
+Trans and… Continue reading On Liminal Kindness

 Welcome again to Crip Sex Tips!
 Where we discuss sexuality and access negotiation for various disabilities from a first-hand knowledge perspective.
 (In future installments I’d like to write about sex & chronic pain, and sex & PTSD.
 And I will be negotiating to publish guest posts by writers who have personal experience with disabilities that… Continue reading Crip Sex Tips #2: Autism

 Hello, and welcome to Crip Sex Tips.
 Ages ago I spent a long time looking for information about sexuality relevant to my disabilities — and didn’t find it.
 (Seriously.
 Hours and hours scouring the internet.
 And — crickets.)
 After much trial and error, and collecting tiny snippets of info from various sources, and many conversations… Continue reading Crip Sex Tips #1: MCS